nextcloud/documentation/user_manual/files/access_webgui.rst

 .. figure:: ../images/users-overlays.png

-If your ownCloud server is the Enterprise edition, you may also have access to Sharepoint and Windows Network Drive file shares.
+If your ownCloud server is the Enterprise Subscription, you may also have access to Sharepoint and Windows Network Drive file shares.
 These also have special overlay icons, and a red plugin means you have to enter a login to get access to the share.

 .. figure:: ../images/users-overlays-win-net-drive.png